Kosakonia cowanii

-Kosakonia cowanii is a Gram-negative, motile, facultatively-anaerobic, rod-shaped bacterium of the genus Enterobacter.
+Kosakonia cowanii is a Gram-negative, motile, facultatively-anaerobic, rod-shaped species in the genus Kosakonia.
 The species is typically associated with natural environments and is found in soil, water, and sewage.
 K. cowanii is associated with plant pathogens that exhibit symptoms of severe defoliation and plant death.
 This species, originally referred to as NIH Group 42, was first proposed in 2000 as a potential member of the family Enterobacteriaceae.
 The name of this species honors S. T. Cowan, an English bacteriologist, for his significant contributions to the field of bacterial taxonomy.

 Phenotypic characterization

 Kosakonia cowanii is phenotypically defined as being a Gram-negative, motile, and facultative anaerobic bacterium.
 The morphology of this bacterium is described as being cream colored when cultured on non-selective, YDC (Yeast extract-dextrose-CaCO_{3}) medium.
 When tested for enzyme production, K. cowanii is asparagine and catalase positive, while also being urease and oxidase negative.
 When originally introduced as NIH Group 42, seventy traditional phenotypic characteristics were determined and listed by Kohaku et al.